quickwit-oss/quickwit/docs/reference/cli.md

 ### Indexer service

 The indexer service will list indexes and their associated sources, and run an indexing pipeline for every single source.

+### Janitor service

+The Janitor service is a maintenance service in charge of keeping Quickwit cluster clean by running maintenance tasks.
+Garbage collection, executing delete tasks and applying retention policies to indexes are all the Janitor service duties.

+### Metastore service

+The metastore service exposes Quickwit metastore over the network.
+This is a core internal service that is needed to operate Quickwit.
+As such, at least one running instance of this service is required for other services to work.

 ## source
 Manages sources.